FZJ-INM1-BDA/voluba-mriwarp/docs/usage.md

 The goal of warping is to align an image in 3D space.
 In _voluba-mriwarp_, a nonlinear registration method automatically warps a whole brain MRI scan to ICBM MNI152 2009c Nonlinear Asymmetric space.
 To perform warping in _voluba-mriwarp_ follow these steps:

 ![icon](images/1.png) **Select the input MRI scan to register.**
-The <mark>Input NIfTI</mark> has to be in NIfTI format (.nii or .nii.gz) and contain the whole brain of the subject.
+The <mark>Input NIfTI</mark> has to be in NIfTI format (.nii or .nii.gz) and has to contain the whole brain of the subject.
 You can either manually type in the path to the file or you can choose the input MRI scan from the file explorer by clicking <mark>...</mark>.

 ![icon](images/2.png) **Choose an output folder for the warping results.**